nizarl/documentation/1-workstation-setup.md

-# Workstation Setup and software requiremnts #
+# Workstation Setup and Software requiremnts #

 Overview
 This document walks through how to set up your developer workstation for frontend development.

 Node version 14.x

 npm version 6.x